Charge to the Class of 2017

 We have recognized so many deserving people, but have not yet recognized a group who is perhaps most deserving.
 Graduates, you would not be here if it were not for the support, care and love of your parents, guardians and families.
 They have many, many times cheered for you.
 We need to recognize them.
 So graduates, I ask you to turn and applaud those without whom you would not be here: your parents and families.

-After much ceremony and many speeches, I have little more to add by way of a charge, except this.
-Take what you have learned here at Notre Dame and let it enable you to go forth and do good.
-Always be generous as you can with your time, talent and all you have.
+After much ceremony and many speeches, I have little more to add by way of a charge, but this: Take what you have learned here at Notre Dame and let it enable you to go forth and do good.
+Always be as generous as you can with your time, talent and all you have.
 In your family life, your professional life and your spiritual life, every day of your life, never forget that your charge as Notre Dame graduates is to be a force for good.

-I am also sure that there will also be challenges, frustrations, disappointments and detours in your lives.
-Know that you are in our prayers here, and where ever you go, and whatever happens in your life, you will always have a home at Notre Dame to renew your heart and refresh your spirit.
+I am also sure that there will be challenges, frustrations, disappointments, and detours in your lives.
+Know that you are in our prayers here, and wherever you go, and whatever happens in your life, you will always have a home at Notre Dame to renew your heart and refresh your spirit.

 May the Lord bless you and keep you,